cocos-creator/docs-3d-deprecated/en/editor/publish/publish-web.md

 Open main menu's **Project -> Build** to open the **Build** panel.

-**Cocos Creator 3D** provides page templates for two kinds of Web platforms.
+**Cocos Creator** provides page templates for two kinds of Web platforms.
 From the pop up menu of **Platform**, you can choose **Web Mobile** or **Web Desktop**.
 The major difference is that in **Web Mobile**, the image will cover the whole browser window by default, while in **Web Desktop**, you are allowed to designate the resolution of image, which doesn't change when you zoom on the browser window.

 ## Build Options